TCYBA offers Youth Basketball programs to players from Kindergarten to Grade 12.

 Benefit 4: More Directed Competition

 Players will take part on the two main hoops of each gym allowing 12 players instead of 10 to play at one time.
 Games will be approximately 4 minutes in duration.
 An official will be assigned to each basket.
-Floor spots will be placed in three positions on the court, one at the point and one at each wing, one at each corner, etc. at approximately the high school 3-point line.
-Each possession will begin under the basket with an uncontested pass out to the referee at one of the three spots.
-Each of the three offensive players must now go and touch one open floor spot.
-The closest player to the spot where the referee is standing runs and takes the ball from the referee.
+Floor spots will be placed at a minimum of six positions on the court, one at the point, one at each wing, one at each corner, etc. at approximately the high school 3-point line.
+Each possession will begin under the basket with an uncontested pass or dribble to one of the spots.
+Each of the three offensive players must go and touch one open floor spot.
 The offense may start as soon as the player dribbles or passes the ball to a teammate at a spot, but all three players must touch a different spot before they can receive a pass or cut to the basket.
 The defense may not impede the offensive players from cutting to the floor spots but may guard their checks as soon as the ball becomes live.
 If a steal occurs, that player may dribble or pass the ball to a teammate at a spot, and they may immediately initiate offensive play.

 The game is played with alternating possession.
 If a basket is scored the defensive team is not required to take the ball out of bounds.
-They may take the ball immediate after the basket is scored, pass it to the official, run to the spot closest to them and begin offensive play.
+They may take the ball immediately after the basket is scored, pass or dribble the ball to a spot, run to the spot closest to them and begin offensive play.

 Emphasis of play for this program includes taking/catching the ball and attacking, cut, pass and fill principles, ball cuts and backdoor cuts.
 Screening on the ball at this development phase is not permitted.

-In addition, a league assigned program coordinator will be in attendance at each gym to assist with program operation, philosophy adherence and as a resource to parents of the participating players.,
+In addition, a league assigned program coordinator will attend each gym to assist with program operation, philosophy adherence and as a resource to parents of the participating players.,

-Additional game night components include participation in full court Italian 3 X 3.
+Additional game night components include participation in cross court 3x3.

-Italian 3-on-3 is a small-sided game that creates advantage/disadvantage situations naturally out of chaos.
+Cross Court 3-on-3 is a small-sided game that creates advantage/disadvantage situations naturally out of transition.
 Both offensive and defensive situations can be coached using a games approach.

 Grade 4/5 & Grade 5/6 Divisions